How Do UV Pool Sanitizers Work?

 Reduce Pool Chemicals with Ultraviolet Pool Sanitizers

 SpectraLight turns pool maintenance nightmares into pool maintenance freedom.
-And it does it better than anything else on the market.
-SpectraLight UV pool sanitizers harness the power of ultraviolet light to eliminate microorganisms, lower chemical usage, and eliminate toxic by-products.
-SpectraLight disinfects your pool with a powerful light ray making your pool safer, healthier, and easier to manage.
+And UV does it better than anything else on the market.
+SpectraLight UV harnesses the power of ultraviolet light to eliminate microorganisms, lower chemical usage, and eliminate toxic by-products.
+With SpectraLight UV, your spa or hot tub will be safer, healthier, and easier to manage than traditional sanitation methods.

 What is an Ultraviolet (UV) Pool Sanitizer?

-Ultraviolet (UV) pool sanitizers deploy a cutting-edge, non-chemical process that uses germicidal UV light rays to sanitize water, air and surfaces that may be contaminated.
-UV pool sanitizers emit a high intensity germicidal light ray which alters or disrupts the DNA or RNA of targeted organisms such as algae, bacteria, viruses, cysts and protozoa.
-The highly concentrated electromagnetic energy also destroys organic matter, eliminating the formation of dangerous chlorine byproducts.
+Ultraviolet (UV) pool sanitizers utilize a cutting-edge, non-chemical process that uses germicidal UV light rays to sanitize water, air and surfaces that may be contaminated.
+Ultraviolet pool sanitizers emit a high intensity germicidal light ray that alters or disrupts the DNA or RNA of targeted organisms such as algae, bacteria, viruses, cysts and protozoa.
+The highly concentrated electromagnetic energy also destroys organic matter, eliminating the formation of dangerous chlorine by-products.

 Where Did UV Sanitizers Get Their Start?

 The UV light spectrum was discovered with the identification of light waves.
 Scientists have known for almost a century that UV is a powerful neutralizer of algae, bacteria and viruses.
-UV sanitizer technology was first used to sterilize drinking water over 30 years ago.
-Research has proven the optimal ultraviolet wavelength to destroy microorganisms is between 250 and 270 nm.
-Ultraviolet disinfection gained popularity in drinking water and wastewater disinfection about 10 years ago.
+They also discovered that the optimal ultraviolet wavelength to destroy microorganisms was between 250 and 270 nm.
+The results led scientists to incorporate Ultraviolet sanitizer technology into sterilizing drinking water more than 30 years ago.
+Ultraviolet disinfection has since gained in popularity in drinking water and wastewater disinfection in the last 10 years.
 Now ultraviolet sanitizers disinfect a significant percentage of all drinking and wastewater.
 The big news is that New York City has designed the world's largest drinking water facility, capable of treating two billion gallons per day.
-New York will install twelve-thousand ultraviolet lamps - the same type of lamps found in SpectraLight UV sanitizers.
+New York will install twelve thousand ultraviolet lamps - the same type of lamps found in SpectraLight UV sanitizers.

 How Ultraviolet Pool Sanitizers Work

-SpectraLight is easily installed in-line just after your pools existing filtration system.
-SpectraLight bombards the passing water flow with a high intensity germicidal ultraviolet ray that destroys over 60 waterborne pathogens, including algae, bacteria, cysts, and viruses.
+SpectraLight is installed in-line just after your pools existing filtration system.
+SpectraLight bombards the passing water flow with a high intensity germicidal ultraviolet ray that destroys more than 60 waterborne pathogens, including algae, bacteria, cysts, and viruses.
 The UV sanitizing lamp is housed in an industrial graphite housing optimized for high flow rates.
 A highly specialized quartz glass sleeve protects the lamp from passing water while transmitting 99.9% of the UV light.
 The highly concentrated electromagnetic energy destroys organic matter and eliminates the formation of dangerous chlorine by-products called chloramines that commonly lead to red, stinging eyes, skin irritations, asthma and allergies.
 This energy penetrates the cell walls of bacteria, viruses, algae, cysts and all pathogens.
-That's right, no pathogen can escape a powerful does of UV from a SpectraLight sterilizer.
+That's right: no pathogen can escape a powerful dose of UV from a SpectraLight sterilizer.

 Are UV Sanitizers Safe?